yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 ### Backups

-Yugabyte Cloud provides a default recommended backup schedule (daily, with 8 day retention), and manages backups for you.
+YugabyteDB Managed provides a default recommended backup schedule (daily, with 8 day retention), and manages backups for you.
 You can [change the default schedule](../../cloud-clusters/backup-clusters/#schedule-backups), as well as perform [on-demand backups](../../cloud-clusters/backup-clusters/#on-demand-backups).

-Yugabyte Cloud performs full cluster (all namespaces) level backups, and the backups are stored in the same region as your cluster.
+YugabyteDB Managed performs full cluster (all namespaces) level backups, and the backups are stored in the same region as your cluster.
 100GB/month of basic backup storage is provided for every vCPU; more than that and overage charges apply.
 Refer to [Backup storage costs](../../cloud-admin/cloud-billing-costs/#backup-storage-costs).

 ### Security

 Clusters are secure by default.
 You need to explicitly allow access to clusters by adding IP addresses of clients connecting to the cluster to the cluster IP allow list.
 Refer to [IP allow lists](../../cloud-secure-clusters/add-connections/).

 If your applications are running in a VPC, deploy your cluster in a VPC to improve security and lower network latency.
 You also need to add the CIDR ranges of any application VPCs to your cluster IP allow list.
 You need to create the VPC before you deploy the cluster.
-Yugabyte Cloud supports AWS and GCP for VPCs.
+YugabyteDB Managed supports AWS and GCP for VPCs.
 Refer to [VPC network](../../cloud-basics/cloud-vpcs/).

 #### User authorization

 YugabyteDB uses role-based access control to manage database access.
-When you create a cluster, Yugabyte Cloud adds a default admin user (the credentials for this user are configurable).
+When you create a cluster, YugabyteDB Managed adds a default admin user (the credentials for this user are configurable).

 After the cluster is provisioned, create a new database and [add users](../../cloud-secure-clusters/add-users/).
 You can create users specific to each connecting application, and restrict their access accordingly.